![]() ![]() Choose another writer in this calendar: by name: by birthday from the calendar. TimeSearch |

 Amos Oz (1939-2018) |

 Israeli novelist, short-story writer, and essayist who wrote in Hebrew.
 Amos Oz was often mentioned as a possible Nobel contender.
 Central themes in his fiction were loneliness, rootlessness, and the tension between inner life, mystical yearning, and outer reality.
 As a political essayist Oz dealt with major national controversies, Zionism, the relations between Jews and Arabs, and the return of the territories occupied by Israel in 1967.
-On the Israeli-Palestinian conflict the author campaigned for a Palestinian homeland in the West Bank and Gaza.
-But the time of Oz's death, his books had been translated into nearly fifty languages.
-"Wherever war is called peace, where oppression and persecution are referred to as security, and assassination is called liberation, the defilement of the language precedes and prepares for the defilement of life and dignity." (from Israel, Palestine and Peace, 1995) Amos
+On the Israeli-Palestinian conflict Oz campaigned for a Palestinian homeland in the West Bank and Gaza.
+At the time of the author's death, his books had been translated into nearly fifty languages.
+"Wherever war is called peace, where oppression and persecution are referred to as security, and assassination is called liberation, the defilement of the language precedes and prepares for the defilement of life and dignity.
+In the end, the state, the regime, the class or the idea remain intact where human life is shattered.
+Integrity prevails over the fields of scattered bodies." (from Israel, Palestine and Peace: Essays by Amos Oz, New York: Vintage, 1995, p.
+2) Amos

 Oz was born Amos Klausner in Jerusalem into a family of